 Try Something New

-The best way to keep writing fresh is to constantly challenge your own abilities.
-Work that requires daily or weekly updates such as blogs and the regular organic content on social channels pushes me to keep my writing fresh and thoughtful.
+Challenging your own abilities keeps your work fresh.
+Projects that requires daily or weekly updates such as blogs, organic social content, and podcasts push me to stay creative and thoughtful.
 Special projects like editing a YA educational book or writing the script for NASA’s 6th comic book on their Astrobiology team, help to refill the well.

 Considering myself an advocate often leads me to projects where I encourage the talents of the wonderful people around me.
 Starting an online literary magazine meant connecting the abilities of other writers, editors, and artists.
 Being at the helm of two successful wrestling podcasts meant knowing how to steer both story and conversation.